KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 ## Screen sizes

-KeyboardKit has CGSize extensions for detecting which kind of hardware you're on, for instance to define and compare various device screen sizes.
-Tap the link for more information.
+KeyboardKit has ``CoreGraphics/CGSize`` extensions for detecting which kind of hardware you're on, for instance to define and compare various device screen sizes.
+Tap the link for a complete list of sizes.

-It's important to avoid designing for a specific screen size, since apps can run in split screen, a keyboard can be floating, etc. However, the screen size may provide you with information about the device.
+You can use ``CoreGraphics/CGSize/isScreenSize(_:withTolerance:)`` to check if a certain size matches a screen size in any orientation.
+It uses a low tolerance by default to support slight variations between model changes of the same device type.